alphagov/govuk-developer-docs/source/manual/ask-for-help.html.md

 2. The Lead Developer on the programme
 3. The Lead Architect

-If 2nd Line instructs you to escalate something to GOV.UK Replatforming, raise a ticket on Zendesk and assign it to the `3rd Line--GDS Reliability Engineering` queue.
+If Technical 2nd Line instructs you to escalate something to GOV.UK Replatforming, raise a ticket on Zendesk and assign it to the `3rd Line--GDS Reliability Engineering` queue.
 You should also raise a ticket if the issue is related to an ongoing incident for tracking purposes, but you can speak to the team directly to get it more immediate attention.

 If you speak to GOV.UK Replatforming about a process only they know about, they will work with you to document the process for all of GOV.UK.